AustinYoung269/AustinYoung269/README.md

 - 👋 Hi, I’m @AustinYoung269
-- 👀 I’m interested in ... becoming the worlds greatest software engineer
+- 👀 I’m interested in ... becoming a great software engineer
 - 🌱 I’m currently learning ... everything - working on it...

 <!---